pactflow/docs.pactflow.io/docs/user-interface/settings/users.md

 ## System accounts

 You can have a number of system accounts, based on your plan.
 System accounts are a type of user account to be used with API access only.
-They are primary for use with CI/CD systems to access Pactflow.
+They are primarily for use with CI/CD systems to access Pactflow.
 From the system account screen (by selecting it from the user type dropdown), you can create new system accounts, disable existing ones and get or renegerate the access tokens for the account.
 These functions require administrator access.
 You can also see the last time a token for that account was used to access any Pactflow API.

 ![System accounts](assets/ui/system-accounts.png)